-- Learn more about Mimi and The Black Food and Wine Experience on her website.
+- Learn more about Chef Mimi and The Black Food and Wine Experience on her website.

 - Mimi recommended reading her article “Black Girls Don’t Eat Avocados” for a deeper understanding of how food choices get racialized in America.

-- Mimi’s a fan of the Mandela Food Cooperative in Oakland.
+- Mimi is a fan of the Mandela Food Cooperative in Oakland.

 - Looking for a Black winemaker to support?
-Mimi is a big fan of is McBride Sisters.
+Mimi is a big fan of McBride Sisters.

-- We got into the weeds of food storage at the end of this episode, which you can learn more about by checking out our food storage guide.
+- We got into the weeds of food storage at the end of this episode.
+You can learn more about it by checking out our food storage guide.